Maalai Sooda Vaa: Production

 Maalai Sooda Vaa directed by C. V. Rajendran.
-The script was written by Vennira Aadai Moorthy, and dialogue by Chitralaya Gopu.
+The script was written by Vennira Aadai Moorthy, and dialogue by Chithralaya Gopu.
 It was one of the very early films in which Kamal Haasan acted as hero.
 The final length of the film's prints were 3810.45 m long.

 Soundtrack

 The music was composed by Vijaya Bhaskar, with lyrics by Vaali.
+The song "Yaarukku Yar Sondham" is set to the Carnatic raga Natabhairavi.

 Reception

 Kanthan of Kalki wrote the screenplay is almost developed similar to Bobby, and the producers should be praised for not making the comedy too much and boring.
+The film was also reviewed by Navamani.